stackforge/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 .. topic:: Hadoop cluster operations

-  Test checks that Savanna can launch a Hadoop cluster using the Vanilla plugin.
+  Test checks that Sahara can launch a Hadoop cluster using the Vanilla plugin.

-  Target component: Savanna
+  Target component: Sahara

   Scenario:

-  1. Create a flavor for Savanna VMs.
+  1. Create a flavor for Sahara VMs.
   2. Create a node group template for JobTracker and NameNode.
   3. Create a cluster template using the node group template.
   4. List current node group templates.